-Thanks again for all the cookbook suggestions!
+Good Morning!
+And thanks again for all the cookbook suggestions!
 If you missed it, they are in the comment section of yesterday’s post.
-I’m still mulling things over trying to decide what to pick.
+I’m still mulling things over trying to decide what to pick. but for now here’s a new apple cranberry pie.

-But for now, here’s a pie.
 I made this late yesterday with things I had around the house, one of which was a bag of cranberries leftover from Thanksgiving.
-I wasn’t sure I’d like them invading my pie, but they turned out to be a lovely addition to the pie, adding a little tartness and a whole lot of pink.
+I wasn’t sure I’d like them invading my apple pie, but they turned out to be a lovely addition, adding a little tartness and a whole lot of pink.
 Luckily, it was a nice shade of pink.

 This was a great pie.
 I adapted the filling from a recipe that had a cooked cornstarch filling.
 Normally, I made apple pies by just tossing the apples with the sugar, starch and spices, but this cooked filling had a wonderful smooth and thick texture.
 I’m not sure if it was because the cornstarch mixture was cooked, but I’d definitely do things again the same way.